"

 Silent Film’s Demise

 The pairing of sound with motion pictures had occurred before this point.
 Edison, after all, had commissioned the kinetoscope to create a visual accompaniment to the phonograph, and many early theaters had orchestra pits to provide musical accompaniment to their films.
 Even the smaller picture houses with lower budgets almost always had an organ or piano.
-When Warner Bros. purchased Vitaphone technology, it planned to use it to provide prerecorded orchestral accompaniment for its films, thereby increasing their marketability to the smaller theaters that didn’t have their own orchestra pits (Gochenour, 2000).
+When Warner Bros. purchased Vitaphone technology, it planned to use it to provide prerecorded orchestral accompaniment for its films, thereby increasing their marketability to smaller theaters that lacked their orchestra pits (Gochenour, 2000).
 In 1926, Warner debuted the system with the release of Don Juan, a costume drama accompanied by a recording of the New York Philharmonic Orchestra; the public responded enthusiastically (Motion Pictures).
 By 1927, after a $3 million campaign, Warner Bros. had wired more than 150 theaters in the United States, and it released its second sound film, The Jazz Singer, in which the actor Al Jolson improvised a few lines of synchronized dialogue and sang six songs.
 The film constituted a breakthrough.
 Audiences, hearing an actor speak on screen for the first time, became enchanted (Gochenour).
 While radio, a new and popular entertainment, had siphoned audiences away from the picture houses for some time, with the birth of the “talkie,” or talking film, audiences once again returned to the cinema in large numbers, lured by the promise of seeing and hearing their idols perform (Higham, 1973).
-By 1929, three-fourths of Hollywood films had some form of sound accompaniment, and by 1930, the silent film became relics of the past (Gochenour).
+By 1929, three-fourths of Hollywood films had some form of sound accompaniment, and by 1930, the silent movie had become a relic of the past (Gochenour).

 “I Don’t Think We’re in Kansas Anymore”: Film Goes Technicolor